wcy123/wcy123.github.com/src/2015-05-05-Learning-inline-keyword-by-example-in-C.md

----
-layout: post
-title:  "Learning inline keyword by example in C"
+# Learning inline keyword by example in C
-date:   2015/05/05 11:48:11
-comments: true
-categories:
----

 C also has `inline` keyword, the sementic is not as same as C++.
 [Inline Functions In C](http://www.greenend.org.uk/rjk/tech/inline.html)